kacperwalter/kacperwalter/README.md

 # Hi there 👋
-I'm Kacper, creative frontend developer with design skills and solid experience in product projects and growth/marketing teams.
+Frontend developer with design skills and solid experience in product projects and growth/marketing teams.
 I focus on creating outstanding user interfaces and closely collaborating with design and business teams.
-My passion goes beyond coding — I strive to understand the product as a whole, from planning to implementation.
+My passion goes beyond coding—I strive to understand the product as a whole, from planning to implementation.
 I enjoy working with people, finding the best solutions by blending technical expertise with user needs.

 In my work, I emphasise strategic thinking and long-term results, helping me create high-value products for users.
 I’m open to roles that require creativity, teamwork, and anticipating market needs.